LiorZ/hdac8_thesis/thesis.rst

 	:label:`catalyticmech` The catalytic mechanism of deacetylation.

+	The catalytic mechanism of the reaction involves a simple water mediated nucleophilic attack.
 ..

-	As drawn, the nucleophilic lone electron pair on the metal-bound water molecule becomes available only upon proton abstraction. *Christianson et al* suggests that the electron pair of the breaking O-H bond could add to the :raw-math:`$\pi^*$` orbital of the substrate carbonyl.
+	As drawn, the nucleophilic lone electron pair on the metal-bound water molecule becomes available only upon proton abstraction.
+Christianson *et al.* suggests that the electron pair of the breaking O-H bond could add to the :raw-math:`$\pi^*$` orbital of the substrate carbonyl.
 [28]_ The oxyanion of the tetrahedral intermediate and its flanking transition states are stabilized by metal coordination as well as hydrogen bond interactions with Y306, H143, and H142.
 H143 serves as a general acid catalyst to facilitate the collapse of the tetrahedral intermediate to form acetate and lysine after an intervening proton transfer.
 Figure taken from [28]_ .

 ..

-	*Vannini et al* solved a variant of a catalytically inactive HDAC8-substrate complex in which T306 was mutated to F, with a diacetylated peptide substrate that was derived from p53, containing a fluorogenic coumarin group at its carboxy terminus [1]_ .
-The solved structure reveals an unexpected feature; at the rim of the active site the carboxylate of D101 establishes two directional hydrogen bonds with two adjacent nitrogen atoms of the substrate backbone (see Figure :ref:`labeledactivesite`), constraining the latter in an unusual cis-conformation.
+	Vannini *et al.* solved a variant of a catalytically inactive HDAC8-substrate complex in which Y306 was mutated to F, with a diacetylated peptide substrate that was derived from p53, containing a fluorogenic coumarin group at its carboxy terminus [1]_ .
+The solved structure reveals an unexpected feature: At the rim of the active site, the carboxylate of D101 establishes two directional hydrogen bonds with two adjacent nitrogen atoms of the substrate backbone (see Figure :ref:`labeledactivesite`), constraining the latter in an unusual cis-conformation.

+%ORA: make sure the hbonds you mention indeed appear in figure 4 - I could not see them. %

 .. figure:: images/active_site_labeled.png
 	:scale: 25%